Popidge/triplecargo/README.md

   "state_hash": "a1b2c3d4e5f6a1b2c3d4e5f6a1b2c3d4"
 }

-Notes
-- In trajectory mode, the solver searches full remaining depth at each ply to produce value_target consistent with final outcome.
-- In full mode, enumeration exports all reachable states for the single sampled hand pair (useful for analysis).
-For mcts in full mode, rollout RNG is derived from (seed XOR state Zobrist) for traversal‑order invariance.

-📑 Export Semantics
+Export semantics

--
 State timing
 - Each JSONL line represents the state before a move is made.
-	- At turn = t, the board has t occupied cells, and the side in to_move is about to play their (t+1)‑th card.
+- At turn = t, the board has t occupied cells; the side in to_move will play their (t+1)-th card next.
-	- Hands shrink accordingly, but at the final turn = 8 there is still one card left in the mover’s hand and a policy_target showing where it will be placed.
+- Hands shrink accordingly; at the final turn = 8 there is still one card left (and a policy_target showing where it will be placed).
--

 Policy targets
 - --policy-format onehot:
-		- Exported as a single move object:
+  - Exported as a single best-move object:
     "policy_target": {"card_id": 34, "cell": 0}
 - --policy-format mcts:
-		- Exported as a distribution over legal moves:
+  - Exported as a {"cardId-cell": prob} map over legal moves:
     "policy_target": {"34-0": 0.7, "56-1": 0.3}
 - Terminal states:
   - onehot → policy_target omitted (null).
   - mcts → empty map {}.

--
-	- Off-PV stepping (strategy=mcts):
+Off-PV stepping (trajectory mode)
-		- When --off-pv-strategy mcts is active:
-			- If --policy-format mcts is selected, the root MCTS distribution computed for policy_target is reused for stepping.
-			- Otherwise, a root MCTS distribution is computed with --mcts-rollouts at each ply using a deterministic per-ply seed.
+- Labels remain PV-optimal: policy/value targets reflect perfect play; stepping only affects which move is played next to advance the trajectory.
+- Per-game activation: with probability --off-pv-rate a game uses off-PV stepping for all its plies.
+- Strategies:
+  - random:
+    - Uniform over legal non-PV moves.
+If no alternative exists, fall back to the PV move (or None at terminal).
+  - weighted:
-			- The PV move’s probability is set to 0 and the distribution is renormalised; the next move is sampled deterministically via a per-ply RNG tied to (seed, game_id, turn).
+    - Use root child negamax values (Q).
+Compute softmax(Q), set PV move probability to 0, renormalise, sample with a deterministic RNG derived from (seed, game_id, turn).
+    - If no alternative exists, fall back to PV.
+  - mcts:
+    - If --policy-format mcts, reuse the root MCTS distribution computed for policy_target; otherwise compute a fresh root MCTS with --mcts-rollouts (deterministic per-ply seed).
+    - Set PV probability to 0, renormalise, sample deterministically.
-			- Fallback: if the PV move had all probability mass (sum of non-PV probs == 0), the highest-probability non-PV move is selected deterministically.
+    - Fallback: if the PV move had all probability mass (sum of non-PV probs == 0), select the highest-probability non-PV move deterministically.

 Value targets

-	- Controlled by --value-mode:
+- --value-mode winloss:
-		- winloss: value ∈ {-1, 0, +1}, always from the side‑to‑move perspective.
+  - value ∈ {-1, 0, +1}, always from side-to-move perspective.
-			- +1 = side‑to‑move wins under perfect play.
+    - +1 = side-to-move wins under perfect play
-			- 0 = draw.
+    - 0  = draw
-			- −1 = side‑to‑move loses.
+    - −1 = side-to-move loses
+- --value-mode margin:
-		- margin: integer final score difference (A_cards − B_cards), always from A’s perspective, independent of side‑to‑move.
+  - integer final score difference (A_cards − B_cards), always from A’s perspective, independent of who is to move.
-	- Values are computed by solving the full remaining depth at each ply, so they are consistent with the final outcome.
+- Values are computed by solving the full remaining depth at each ply, so they match final outcomes.

--
-Elemental layout
+Elements

-	- When rules.elemental = true, each board cell includes an "element" field with one of:
+- When rules.elemental = true, each board cell includes an "element" field with one of: F, I, T, W, E, P, H, L.
-		- "F" (Fire), "I" (Ice), "T" (Thunder), "W" (Water), "E" (Earth), "P" (Poison), "H" (Holy), "L" (Wind).
-	- Otherwise, the "element" field is omitted.
+- Otherwise the "element" field is omitted.
--

 Metadata

-	- game_id: sequential per sampled game in trajectory mode; fixed 0 in full mode.
+- game_id: sequential per sampled game (trajectory); 0 in full mode.
 - state_idx: 0..8 within a trajectory (equals turn).
-	- off_pv: boolean flag indicating off-principal-variation sampling; true for all lines of off-PV games, false otherwise.
+- off_pv: true for all lines of off-PV games; false otherwise.
 - state_hash: 128‑bit Zobrist hash of the state, hex string.

 🕹️ Rules implemented